Lin2907/ciao-bella-blog/README.md

 #### Blog Post Model

-The blog post model is the central model for the entire application. <br>
++ The blog post model is the central model for the entire application.
-Each blog post features essential details like the title, author, content, published date, and a featured image. <br>
++ Each blog post features essential details like the title, author, content, published date, and a featured image.
-Additionally, posts can include optional attributes: ingredients, how to use, and benefits.
++ Additionally, posts can include optional attributes: ingredients, how to use, and benefits.

 #### User Model
 The User model is Django's built model,used for authentication purposes.